TacoOblivion/pwvnrg/README.md

 Example: To have VA Eclipse with Compact Addon.
 Activate 'Grayscale' -> Activate 'Colorful Addon' -> Activate 'Compact Addon' -> Activate 'VA Eclipse'

-1. Grayscale
+1. Better Posts 1
+2. Better Posts 2
+3. Better Links
-	2. Colorful Addon
+	1. Colorful
-		3. VA Eclipse (by @ovenusarmanio)
+		1. VA Eclipse (by @ovenusarmanio)
-		3. The Blues (by @eldarth)
+		2. The Blues (by @eldarth)
-	2. Compact Addon
+	2. Compact
+	3. Pro Blue
+	4. Pro Red
-	2. Pro Blue, Red (WIP), and Green (WIP)
+	5. Pro Green
+	6. Grayscale
-2. STO Federation (by @khamseenair)
+4. STO Federation (by @khamseenair)

 ### Styles that don't need to be activated in any order
 * Fluid Width
-* Game Logos
+* Game Logos (Currently Broken)

 ### What JS?
 None yet.
 I've been actively trying to avoid using JS.
 I want to do as much as I can in pure CSS.

 ### For programmers / extension makers
-I've added a files.json file that has the themes listed using Asterelle's descriptions of my style sheets.
+You can gather meta information about the themes from files.json.
+More on this to come later...